spdk/spdk.github.io/development.md

 * Patches containing [RFC] in the git commit message header are treated specially to spur comments only.
 As such, these RFC patches are **not** run through the CI system.
-While a developer may specify reviewers in Gerrit for these patches, it is highly suggested one either sends email to the SPDK mailing list or a message on the IRC SPDK channel to bring attention to this type of patch for discussion.
+While a developer may specify reviewers in Gerrit for these patches, it is highly suggested one either sends email to the SPDK mailing list or a message on the Slack to bring attention to this type of patch for discussion.

 The SPDK CI system periodically looks at Gerrit, pulls the patches down, and runs them on a pool of multiple machines with